iomesh/docs/docs/volume-operations/expand-pv.md

           storage: 10Gi # The original capacity of the PVC.
     ```

-1. Run the following command to get the PVC.
+1. Get the PVC whose storage capacity you want to modify.

     ```bash
     kubectl get pvc example-pvc